The Don Tony Show 3/4/23: Undertaker/Kevin Nash Savage Post On AEW Star; Sonya DeVille Arrest Details; Reelz Takes Dump On MLW; Goldberg Wants WWE Retirement Match; Judgement Day Dilemma Post WrestleMania 39; Cody Rhodes/Roman Reigns Finally Face to Face

 - Roger Rubio

-- Russell Zavala
+- Ruben

 - Scott Taylor